Madhava-Hansen/AptQuirks/README.md

 ## Components

+### Error Boundary
+  * This is a reusable error handling component that wraps other components and catches errors when they occur.
+The component uses the new componentDidCath() lifecycle method that was introduced in React v16.0.
+It's purpose is to make sure the rest of the application continues running if a single component throws an error.
+If a component does throw an error, componentDidCath() will be called and the state of the component will be updated to render the error message instead of it's child components.
 ### Apartment Show
   * Each time a user searches for an address, the apartmentShow component will be rendered.
 This component sends Ajax requests to the database for likes, quirks and images associated with the current apartment id.
 It then renders the address, Google Map with location pin, likes, quirks and images for the current apartment.
 ### Conversation